Modeling ESPN’s Total Quarterback Rating with Game-Level Data With Quantile and Stepwise Regression in R, Python, and Julia

 Data Source The data was all scraped from https://www.espn.com/nfl/ using the R package nflreadr.
 The uncleaned data included weekly Total QBR, player statistics, and game schedules for the 2025 NFL Regular season.
 After cleaning, the final dataset includes only quarterbacks and each row represents a game played in the regular season.

-Getting Started in Julia, R, or Python
+Getting started in Python

 Package: QuantReg.jl